How to Write for SEO

 One way to optimize your content is with a reflective meta description, the little snippet Google pulls when someone searches a keyword relevant to your page.
 You want to keep meta descriptions under 150 words and include similar keywords, though an identical match isn’t necessary.
 Speaking of keywords, the standard rule is to incorporate a keyword once in the first 100 words of copy, then at other natural opportunities throughout the article.

 It may seem awkward to slip in a keyword at times, but never forgo sentence structure to cram in a keyword because it’s jarring and obvious.
-It’s more effective to use them in headers and secondary headers.
+It’s more effective to use keywords in headers and secondary headers.
 You want to grab the reader’s attention because far more people will read your headline than your copy.
 So, think about it and make it punchy.

 A helpful trick is to research timely or relevant events and incorporate real-life examples in your copy.
-Find reliable references that you can continue to use.
+Find reliable references you can continue to use.
 Always keep a note of when you see well-written SEO.
 Copy what that person did, but make it your own.
 It’s how the whole world operates.
 I failed miserably with the sandbag company, which is why I am offering this link—best sandbags—as an apology

 I should have practiced and improved by reading and writing.
 Shepherding a reader to the end of an article is an accomplishment that deserves a parade.
-Even if you’ve given your heart and mind to your magnum opus of a blog post, chances are most people will not read it for more than 17 seconds.
+Even if you’ve given your heart and mind to your magnum opus of a blog post, chances are, most people will not read it for more than 17 seconds.
 It took almost 2 minutes for you to read up until this point, so most of you did not make it this far.